Stars & Snowdrops 2012

 More information

 Stars & Snowdrops is our annual fundraising weekend.
 First held on the 12th and 13th February 2005, this event was designed to make both the observatory and the grounds accessible to the general public while construction of the Millennium telescope was in progress.
-It has been held every year since and is now a fixture for the second weekend in February as the snowdrops come into full bloom.
+It has been held most years since and is now a fixture for the second weekend in February as the snowdrops come into full bloom.
 Raleigh International bring a band of volunteers every year to work on improving access paths to the observatory and maintaining the scenic woodland walkways.

 Visitor numbers have increased steadily since 2005, with over 1200 attending in 2008.
 The event is now a major attraction in the locality, particularly for families, and has been well covered in the local press.
 People have come from far and wide to enjoy the outdoors early in the year as the snowdrops herald the coming of Spring.
 HCO members are on site all weekend to demonstrate the working of the telescopes and discuss the future of the Observatory project.
 A display of photographs shows the development of the project as well as astronomical images taken with HCO instruments.
 Members are very happy to give advice on buying or using telescopes.
 In February 2008, HCO borrowed a Coronado PST solar telescope from the Stratford Astronomical Society, delighting visitors with excellent views of solar flares and prominences.